-- To elect three Class III Directors, each to serve for a three-year term; - (2) To amend the Certificate of Incorporation of the Company to increase the total number of authorized shares of the Company's common stock, \$0.01 par value per share, by fifty million (50,000,000) shares, from two hundred million (200,000,000) to two hundred fifty million (250,000,000) shares; - (3) To consider and act to approve the Celsion Corporation 2004 Stock Incentive Plan; - (4) To ratify the selection of Stegman & Company as the Company's independent public accountants for the fiscal year ending December 31, 2004; and - (5) To consider and act upon any other matters that may properly come before the Annual Meeting.
+- (1) To elect three Class III Directors, each to serve for a three-year term: - (2) To amend the Certificate of Incorporation of the Company to increase the total number of authorized shares of the Company's common stock, \$0.01 par value per share, by fifty million (50,000,000) shares, from two hundred million (200,000,000) to two hundred fifty million (250,000,000) shares; - (3) To consider and act to approve the Celsion Corporation 2004 Stock Incentive Plan; - (4) To ratify the selection of Stegman & Company as the Company's independent public accountants for the fiscal year ending December 31, 2004; and - (5) To consider and act upon any other matters that may properly come before the Annual Meeting.

-The close of business on Friday, April 9, 2004 has been fixed as the record date for the determination of stockholders of the Company entitled to notice of and to vote at the Annual Meeting.
-Only stockholders of record at the close of business on April 9, 2004 are entitled to notice of, and to vote at, the Annual Meeting.
+The close of business on Monday, April 12, 2004 has been fixed as the record date for the determination of stockholders of the Company entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on April 12, 2004 are entitled to notice of, and to vote at, the Annual Meeting.

 All stockholders are cordially invited to attend the Annual Meeting.
-However, whether or not you expect to attend in person, please complete, sign, date and return the enclosed Proxy Card as promptly as possible in the envelope provided for that purpose.
-Returning your Proxy Card will ensure your representation, and help to ensure the presence of a quorum, at the Annual Meeting.
+However, whether or not you expect to attend in person, please vote your shares.
+You may do so either by completing, signing, dating and returning the enclosed Proxy Card or by voting by telephone or over the Internet by following the instructions included on your Proxy Card.
+Voting your shares will ensure your representation, and help to ensure the presence of a quorum, at the Annual Meeting.
 Your proxy is revocable, as set forth in the accompanying Proxy Statement.
-Therefore, you may attend the Annual Meeting and vote your shares in person even if you send in your Proxy Card.
+Therefore, you may attend the Annual Meeting and vote your shares in person even if you send in your Proxy Card or vote by telephone or over the Internet in advance of the Annual Meeting.